pointOfive/STA410_HW/README.md

 > where `<#>` above is replaced with the Programming Portfolio Assignment number and <master|main> is replaced by `master` for `hw0` and `hw1` and `main` for all others.

 Some notes to faciltate getting started in this environment are available on the UofT JupyterHub [support page](https://act.utoronto.ca/jupyterhub-support/).

-If for some reason JupyterLab is not loading the repository, you can delete and reload repositories (after downloading and saving what you need).
+If for some reason JupyterHub/Lab is not loading the repository, you can delete and reload repositories (after downloading and saving what you need).
 > From JupyterLab or JupyterHub, open a new terminal with `New` > `Terminal` and then use `yes y | rm -r <path to directory to delete>` to a delete the repository directory.

 ## Programming Portfolio Assignments